 OpenWeatherMap plugin

-Provides weather forecast data from OpenWeatherMap.
-Depends on plugins that create location entities with a latitude and longitude.
+This plugin allows you to add a data source that provides weather forecast data from OpenWeatherMap.
+Depends on data sources that create location entities with a latitude and longitude.

-Note: You need the Geodata plugin to be able to use the OpenWeatherMap plugin.
-The Geodata plugin will provide the country and city objects while the OpenWeatherMap plugin will provide the Data Streams to use with these objects, for example to show the current temperature for a list of cities.
+Note: You need the Geodata data source to be able to use the OpenWeatherMap data source.
+The Geodata data source will provide the country and city objects while the OpenWeatherMap data source will provide the Data Streams to use with these objects, for example to show the current temperature for a list of cities.

-The Geodata plugin creates objects for countries, cities, and currencies which can be used in Data Streams that come from other plugins.
+The Geodata plugin allows you to add a data source that creates objects for countries, cities, and currencies which can be used in data streams that come from other data sources.

-It's a utility plugin that can be added without entering any credentials, which means you don't have to create an API key, user account, or anything like that.
+It's a utility plugin that can add data sources without entering any credentials, which means you don't have to create an API key, user account, or anything like that.

 Display Name: